-The Short North is truly home to Columbus’ creative class, including entrepreneurs building their businesses in a vibrant urban district.Whether artists, designers, retailers, photographers, or inventors, they all mix and mingle here, drawing on each other’s creativity to make the Short North extraordinary.
+The Short North Arts District is truly home to Columbus’s creative class.
+Artists, designers, retailers, photographers, and inventors all mix and mingle here, drawing on each other’s creativity to make the neighborhood extraordinary.

-The Short North is also home to the largest pride event in the Midwest – the Columbus Pride Parade & Festival, held in Goodale Park each June (and welcoming close to 500,000 attendees).
-With its Pride Patio, Family Area, and two music stages, the festival steps off with the Pride Parade.
-Also hosted in Goodale Park, Comfest is a three-day festival – held the last weekend every June – bringing together alternative politics, arts & crafts, music and reunions with old friends and introductions to new ones.
-It draws tens of thousands from throughout central Ohio and far beyond.
+The Short North Arts District is where the largest pride event in the Midwest – the Columbus Pride Parade & Festival, steps off to continue throughout Downtown Columbus.
+Comfest, hosted in Goodale Park, is a three-day festival – held the last weekend every June – bringing together alternative politics, arts & crafts, music and reunions with old friends and introductions to new ones.
+It draws tens of thousands from near and far.

-There is nothing hidden in this fabulous neighborhood!
-The exciting Short North Arts District spans the mile-stretch just north of downtown along the High Street corridor connecting to OSU campus.
-Every step of the way will delight with all the Short North has to offer from galleries to retail, restaurants to nightlife.
+There is nothing hidden in this fabulous neighborhood, spanning the mile-stretch just north of downtown along the High Street corridor and connecting to the OSU campus.
+Every step of the way will delight with all the community has to offer.